How Does the Canadian Judicial System Address Repeat Offenders?

 What Are Mandatory Minimum Sentences in Ontario?

 Mandatory minimum sentences (MMS) in Canada are in a state of change.
-Earlier in the 2000s, there was a trend toward requiring MMS in the hopes that they would act as a deterrent and reduce crime.
+Earlier in the 2000s, there was a trend toward requiring MMS, hoping that they would act as a deterrent and reduce crime.
 However, other trains of thought have argued that they’re not a deterrent, and because each case is unique and complex, the judge in each case should have more discretion over determining what an appropriate sentence would be for that specific case.

-In fact, the Canadian Supreme Court recently struck down three of the so-called “tough on crimes” sentencing guidelines as being unconstitutional.
-One such guideline required a year in jail for drug offenses.
-The Court said that was cruel and unusual punishment because the circumstances of many drug cases vary too widely, and not all of them warranted that level of consequence.
+In fact, the Canadian Supreme Court recently struck down three of the supposed “tough on crimes” sentencing guidelines as being unconstitutional.
+One such guideline required at least a year in jail for most drug offences.
+The Court said that was cruel and unusual punishment because the circumstances for many drug cases vary too widely, and not all of them warranted that level of consequence.

-It’s important to understand that a MMS may not involve jail time but rather fines, victim restitution, or probation.
+It’s important to understand that an MMS may not involve jail time but rather fines, victim restitution, or probation.

 What Should I Do if I’m Being Charged as a Repeat Offender in Ontario?

 Call AR Law as soon as possible at 416-960-0781 to request a free case evaluation.
-The consequences of being convicted as a repeat offender can be severe, even life-changing.
-Working with an experienced, knowledgeable criminal defense lawyer who understands the law and potential tactics to reduce the consequences could be in your best interests.
+The consequences of being convicted as a repeat offender can be severe, even life changing.
+Working with an experienced, knowledgeable criminal defence lawyer who understands the law and potential tactics to reduce the consequences could be in your best interest.

 Related Articles